Skip to main content

 vulkro lsp

 Run Vulkro as a Language Server Protocol server.
 Any editor with a generic LSP client can stream Vulkro findings into the gutter on didOpen and didSave: Neovim (with nvim-lspconfig), Helix (languages.toml), Emacs (eglot), Zed, Sublime LSP.
-Dedicated extensions for VS Code, Cursor, and JetBrains IDEs ship in a follow-up release; this is the foundation they share.
+Thin client extensions for VS Code (also Cursor / Windsurf) and JetBrains IDEs live in editor-extensions/ and are clients over this same server.

 The subcommand IS the server: there is no vulkro lsp serve.
 Pass nothing and stdin / stdout becomes a JSON-RPC 2.0 channel framed by the standard LSP Content-Length headers.